Getting Started in BMX (FAQ)

 Do they need special equipment to ride?

-Long pants and a long sleeve shirt are required - knee and elbow pads are highly recommended.
-A helmet is always required and we highly recommend a full-face helmet (we have several that you can choose from to rent for only $2/day).
+Long pants and a long sleeve shirt are required - knee and elbow pads are recommended.
+A helmet is always required and we recommend a full-face helmet.
 You can ride your own bike but it must have reflectors, chain guards, and pegs (if equipped) removed before riding on the track.
 Mountain bikes are okay to ride on the track as well.
-We also have several race-ready bikes that you can rent for as little as $3 / day - several sizes from micros for the 5-and-under crowd all the way up to cruisers (24" wheel) for moms and dads.
+We also have several race-ready bikes that you can rent for $5 - several sizes from micros for the 5-and-under crowd all the way up to cruisers (24" wheel) for moms and dads.

 What does it cost?